Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 config.load_kube_config()

 Then, we created a new CoreV1Api() object from the client module.
-Now the reason why we’re using CoreV1Api is If you look at the list of methods and classes from the kubernetes-client documentation, there’s a method called list_node which allows us to pull information related to nodes from our cluster. list_node method is under the CoreV1Api class:
+Now the reason why we’re using CoreV1Api is If you look at the list of methods and classes from the kubernetes-client documentation, there’s a method called list_node that allows us to pull information related to nodes from our cluster. list_node method is under the CoreV1Api class:

 v1 = client.CoreV1Api()